-The anchorage is well protected from southwesterly winds but is increasingly exposed to other quadrants if the wind should move round.
-In such cases, Fenit, only five miles across the bay, provides all-round protection.
-Access is straightforward in daylight at any stage of the tide.
+The anchorage is a good anchorage in southwesterly winds but is increasingly exposed to other quadrants if the wind should swing around.
+In such cases, Fenit Harbour, which provides all-round protection, is only five miles across the bay.
+Access is straightforward in daylight at any stage of the tide as there are no outlying dangers once in Tralle Bay.

 Keyfacts for Castlegregory